-We are the Torres Family party of 5.
-Started out as a table for two back in 1995.
-In 2006 we welcomed our first child Jadon after struggling with almost 8 years of infertility.
-Shockingly, our daughter Amaris was born just 17 months after our first in the Fall of 2007.
-In 2008 we suffered a miscarriage before our youngest child Gabriella would come into our family in the Fall of 2009.
-Gabriella means "God is my strength".
-Always unafraid, so brave and daring in all she ever did.
-This proved to be one of the most remarkable and incredible part of our journey.
+We are the Torres Family, party of 5.
+Starting out as a table for two back in 1995, in 2006, we welcomed our first child, Jadon, after struggling for almost 8 years with infertility.
+Shockingly, our daughter, Amaris, was born just 17 months after Jadon in the Fall of 2007.
+In 2008, we suffered a miscarriage before our youngest child, Gabriella, would come into our family in the Fall of 2009.
+The name Gabriella means "God is my strength".
+Always unafraid, she was so brave and daring in all she ever did.
+This proved to be one of the most remarkable and incredible parts of our journey.

 Gabriella was such a bright and smart baby.
-She reached her milestones much sooner than our first two did.
-We considered that such a blessing since we had been told during our pregnancy that she was possibly a Down's syndrome baby.
-We never expected to face such a ugly monster and that the most terrifying fight her life would come at such an early age.
+She reached her milestones much sooner than our first two had.
+We considered this such a blessing, as we had been told during our pregnancy that she was possibly a Down's syndrome baby.
+We never expected to face such an ugly monster later on, or that the most terrifying fight of her life would come at such an early age.

-On March 16, 2015, five year old Gabriella was sent to the hospital for further testing from her pediatrician's office.
-We took her in because we noticed she was unable to walk straight or balance herself when she stood up.
-We also noticed she was tilting her head when she would watch TV or try to look and focus at something.
-The previous week she had complained about having a headache when she woke up in the morning.
+On March 16th, 2015, five year-old Gabriella was sent to the hospital for further testing from her pediatrician's office.
+We took her in when we noticed she was unable to walk straight or balance herself as she stood up.
+We also noticed she was tilting her head when she watched TV, or when trying to look at and focus on something.
+The previous week, she had complained about having a headache when she woke up in the morning.

-After 17 days in the hospital, we were back home and things were stable and we adjusted to our new normal.
-Gabriella started kindergarten on August 24.
-No new symptoms appeared and she was attending school half days.
+After 17 days in the hospital, we were back home, things were stable, and we adjusted to our new normal.
+Gabriella started kindergarten on August 24th.
+No new symptoms appeared and she was attending school for half days.
 She loved school and was enjoying life.

-We celebrated her 6th birthday on October 24 with a Frozen Christmas Birthday celebration.
-She turned 6 years old on October 30.
+We celebrated her sixth birthday on October 24th with a Frozen Christmas Birthday celebration.
+She turned six years old on October 30th.

-On Friday, November 6, Gabriella woke up having some difficulty breathing.
+On Friday, November 6th, Gabriella woke up with difficulty breathing.
 Despite fighting as hard as she could, Gabriella's fight against DIPG was coming to its end.
-We are thankful that no other symptoms arose other than her breathing difficulties, and sadly she passed away on Saturday, November 7, 2015 at 5 am.
-Her smile will live with us forever and we will remember her especially every time we see a rainbow in the sky.
+We are thankful that no other symptoms arose other than her breathing difficulties, and sadly, she passed away on Saturday, November 7, 2015 at 5 A.M.
+Her smile will live with us forever, and we will remember her, especially every time we see a rainbow in the sky.